 Oncologists may use a variety of tests to diagnose and monitor cancer in their patients.
-The specific tests used will depend on the type and stage of cancer, as well as the patient’s individual circumstances.
+The specific tests will depend on the type and stage of cancer and the patient’s circumstances.
 Here are some of the most common tests an oncologist may use:

 - Imaging tests: These tests use different types of technology to create images of the inside of the body, which can help detect cancer and determine its size and location.
 Examples include X-rays, CT scans, MRI scans, and PET scans.

 - Blood tests: Blood tests can help detect markers that may indicate the presence of cancer or provide information about a patient’s overall health.
 For example, the CA-125 blood test is often used to monitor ovarian cancer.